 The game also has seriously cumbersome interfaces outside the combat, including a list inventory.
 In which many items (usually from quests) will get stuck, in the worst case taking up space too.
 I feel that's a rather common problem in games without a good old grid.
 In short, KoA:R is a console game through and through.
 I would have never picked the full game if not for Origin's 5€ sale.

 What actually made me interested in the game back in the day was its trailer, which showed some seriously flashy gameplay.
 Considering that, I really should've gone with a Might build (or maybe Sorcery).
-Instead, I kept putting my points in the Finesse abilities, which weren't visually that impressing.
+Instead, I kept putting my points in the Finesse abilities, which weren't visually that impressive.
 Although performing the various spinning attacks with fire enchanted faeblades looks damn cool.

 Stealth isn't restricted to Finesse builds but I guess the Smoke Bomb ability makes it safer.
 The ability is also very handy for sidequests where you have to steal something.
 That ability alone was the reason I didn't respec until hitting the maximum level.
 Of the Stealth skill's usefulness I'm not as certain.
 I'm not sure if it even did anything.
 And it really should also improve your movement speed while in Stealth mode.
 Would make it much more enjoyable.
 Executing a pack of enemies without getting spotted was always very satisfying when I could pull it off, though.
 But it pretty much required all of them to be facing one direction and/or the use of the Smoke Bomb in between targets.

 I switched to a full Might build when respecing to get more flashy abilities in the form of Quake and Wrath.
-There was also the Relentless Assault ability, which gives you resistance to stagger, which occassionally was a problem for me in the first build.
+There was also the Relentless Assault ability, which gives you resistance to stagger, which occasionally was a problem for me in the first build.
 Sometimes a pack of monsters would take perfectly timed turns in attacking and keeping my character stunlocked.
 Getting actually killed would've required more spiky damage, however, as health potions have no cooldown and using them is instantaneous.

 Kingdoms of Amalur: Reckoning is an easy game.
 You can beat it with any build, really, I feel.
 I played on the hardest difficulty and died only four times.
 Twice because of trap bullshit and twice for just playing badly.
 Should've just used a health potions both times.
 There's no reason to be stingy with them as enemies and chests give you plenty.
 The Alchemy skill isn't required at all.